hexops-graveyard/dockerfile/README.md

 ## How to use this

-Copy https://github.com/hexops/dockerfile/blob/main/Dockerfile into your own project and follow the comments to create _your_ Dockerfile.
+Copy [the Dockerfile](https://github.com/hexops/dockerfile/blob/main/Dockerfile) into your own project and follow the comments to create _your_ Dockerfile.

 ## Best practices included in the Dockerfile